MattWeiler/delete_old_files/README.md

 # delete_old_files
-Delete old files via a command line interface.
+Recursively delete old files via a command line interface.

 ## Reason for the application
 I built this application because I was having an issue in which my **Plex Server**, running on **Windows 10**, was filling-up my ram-disk with transcoding files.
 Sometimes it would clear the files and sometimes it would not.